Tejas-trianz/Time_convertion/README.md

 # convert_time

 steps:
-1. check all input parameter are valid or not
+1. check all input parameter are valid or not.
-2. converting hours to minutes and seconds
+2. converting hours to minutes and seconds.
+3. converting minutes to hours and seconds.